Diya-16204/CodeForPurposeTest/README.md

 # Talk to Data

 Self-service intelligence platform for the NatWest Group Code for Purpose Hackathon.
-Users upload one or more datasets, build a connected analytics workspace, and ask everyday-language questions to receive aggregate-only narratives, charts, and transparent source notes.
+Users upload a dataset, ask everyday-language questions, and receive aggregate-only narratives, charts, and transparent source notes.

 ## Architecture

-- `frontend`: React + Vite connected-workspace dashboard with multi-file upload, charts, joins, and chat.
+- `frontend`: React + Vite upload and 3-pane dashboard.
 - `backend`: Node.js + Express orchestration API with `multer`, MongoDB models, upload forwarding, query history, and PII response scrubbing.
-- `ai_engine`: FastAPI + Pandas/OpenPyXL/SQLite service for secure ingestion, relationship detection, merged workspace previews, and aggregate-only analysis.
+- `ai_engine`: FastAPI + Pandas/OpenPyXL/SQLite service for secure ingestion and aggregate-only analysis.
 - `docker-compose.yml`: MongoDB helper for local development.

 ## Compliance Notes

 - Source files include the ISA / Apache-2.0 header.
 Python and HTML use language-safe comment wrappers so the services remain executable.
 - Uploaded files are never passed directly to the UI.
-Node stores incoming uploads only long enough to forward them to the AI service, then removes the temporary copy.
+Node stores the incoming upload only long enough to forward it to the AI service, then removes the temporary copy.
 - The AI service stores datasets in `ai_engine/storage/datasets` and reads SQLite files through read-only connections.
 - The analysis layer avoids detected PII columns and returns grouped aggregate outputs only.
 - Secrets are read from environment variables.
 Use the `.env.example` files as templates.